 (k) the biennial Offshore Team World Championship provided that each event is subject to approval by World Sailing.
 There shall be at least four teams representing four different nations or countries.

-13.2 In addition to the classes authorized in 13.1 the ORC may organize classes utilizing its rules and submit them, pursuant to Regulations 10 & 25, through the Equipment Committee, to Council for approval as World Sailing/ORC Classes providing that:
+13.2 In addition to the classes authorized in 13.1 the ORC may organize classes utilizing its rules and submit them, pursuant to Regulations 10 & 25, through the Equipment Committee, to the Board for approval as World Sailing/ORC Classes providing that:

-(a) The Oceanic and Offshore Committee shall be consulted regarding such submissions and shall provide its recommendation to Council.
+(a) The Oceanic and Offshore Committee shall be consulted regarding such submissions and shall provide its recommendation to the Board.

-(b) Such classes, on Council approval, shall be known as World Sailing/ORC Classes and shall be subject to all obligations, rights, and privileges applying to other World Sailing Classes except that the ORC itself shall serve as the class/owners association.
+(b) Such classes, on the Board’s approval, shall be known as World Sailing/ORC Classes and shall be subject to all obligations, rights, and privileges applying to other World Sailing Classes except that the ORC itself shall serve as the class/owners association.

 (c) Not more than five World Sailing/ORC Classes shall exist at any time.